aspose-pdf/Aspose.PDF-Documentation/net/whatsnew/_index.md

 - RemoveChild
 - ClearChilds

-These methods allow you to edit pdf file tags, for example:
+These methods allow you to edit PDF file tags, for example:

 ```cs